PortMiami: Terminals and projects

-On June 28, 2016, Royal Caribbean Group announced plans for a new 200000 ft2 facility that would redevelop "Terminal A" at PortMiami.
+On June 28, 2016, Royal Caribbean Group announced plans for a new 200,000 sqft facility that would redevelop "Terminal A" at PortMiami.
 It would be Royal Caribbean's homeport and be fully capable of serving larger Oasis-class ships.
 The terminal, dubbed the "Crown of Miami," was completed in November 2018.

-On March 7, 2018, Norwegian Cruise Line Holdings announced plans for a new 166000 ft2 facility that would redevelop "Terminal B" at PortMiami.
+On March 7, 2018, Norwegian Cruise Line Holdings announced plans for a new 166,000 sqft facility that would redevelop "Terminal B" at PortMiami.
 It would be fully capable of serving Norwegian's largest ships, the Breakaway Plus-class ships.
 Norwegian originally intended to open the terminal, dubbed the "Pearl of Miami," by fall 2019, but budgeting issues and the COVID-19 pandemic postponed its opening date until August 2021, when Terminal B officially serviced its first cruise ship.

-On November 28, 2018, Virgin Voyages announced plans to build a new 100,000 ft2 terminal located on the northwest side of PortMiami.
+On November 28, 2018, Virgin Voyages announced plans to build a new 100,000 sqft terminal located on the northwest side of PortMiami.
 On September 19, 2019, Virgin Voyages finalized the $150 million contract with Miami-Dade County to begin redeveloping the area currently occupied by "Terminal H", which would be renamed "Terminal V" upon completion.
 This facility effectively replaced "Terminal H".
-Prior to August 2019, "Terminal H" was primarily occupied by FRS Caribbean, which operated a ferry service between Miami and Bimini in the Bahamas.
+Prior to August 2019, "Terminal H" was primarily occupied by FRS Caribbean, which operated a ferry service between Miami and Bimini in The Bahamas.
 The new terminal is designed to be the homeport for Virgin Voyages' first two vessels, the Scarlet Lady and the Valiant Lady.
 "Terminal V" was completed in February 2022.

 On September 19, 2019, Carnival Cruise Line announced that it had received approval from Miami-Dade County for an expansion of its company's facilities at PortMiami by renovating and expanding "Terminal F", making it the company's third passenger facility at the port and the company's largest terminal in North America, at 471,500 ft2.
 The terminal was completed on February 14, 2023 to coincide with the debut of Carnival's second vessel, Carnival Celebration, which is currently homeported in Miami.
 The terminal will be operated by Carnival under a 20-year lease.